 - Gradebook, certificates, and badges are displayed to your students along with course points earned throughout the course.

-- Monetization tools like a shopping cart, memberships, subscriptions, course bundles, and course licenses.
+- Tools for monetization like a shopping cart, subscriptions, course bundles, and licenses.

 - Support for most media file types.